 Custom objects interact with many of HubSpot's tools and automation features the same way that standard objects do.
 You can create custom properties for your custom objects, and customize your record views and default required properties.
 Custom objects are available in workflows, with options to create workflows based on your custom object and also set up triggers for native object workflows that references an associated custom object.
 Logic branches can also reference custom object data and data from associated objects.

 Native Objects Are Often All You NeedAs a best practice, we recommend using a native objects in HubSpot over a custom object whenever possible.
 There are plenty of good reasons to rely on native objects instead of custom objects.
+HubSpot also recently introduced custom association labels, allowing you to create additional relationships between contacts, customers, deals, and tickets.
 A few caveats before you decide to implement custom objects:

 - Introducing custom objects also introduces additional complexity in your segmentation, reporting, and revops in general.